 All of their ingredients are locally sourced and entirely gluten and dairy-free and they place a big emphasis on using biodegradable packaging.
 They can be found mainly at the Harbourside Market and Finzels Reach.

 Vegan diets are on the rise and there are some wonderful food stalls opening to cater for this demand.
 One such stall and recent addition to the Bristol street scene is Kabala Kitchen.

 They do a great range of familiar meat classics but with a vegan-friendly and healthy twist.
 Dishes such as kebab plates served with flatbread, tahini sauce, pickled red cabbage, and hummus.
 I am a meat eater and I can tell you I could really tell the difference.

 One to watch out for over the coming years.

 I have saved the best till last!

-Not technically food, but something a little different to what you normally see at food markets in Bristol.
-This is a mobile juice bar, that juices and blends a wide range of fresh juices, smoothie and super-smoothies.
-Think apple, cucumber, ginger and lime juice or a peanut butter and banana smoothie made with almond milk.
+Not technically food, but something a little different from what you normally see at food markets in Bristol.
+This is a mobile juice bar, that juices and blends a wide range of fresh juices, smoothies, and super-smoothies.
+Think apple, cucumber, ginger, and lime juice or a peanut butter and banana smoothie made with almond milk.